hsieh-wei/Distributed-Microphone-Speech-Enhancement/README.md

 5. Use <code>Evaluation</code> to score your enhancement speech

 # Contact Me
-If you have ant question of this project, please contact me with wade8954@gmail.com
+If you have any question of this project, please contact me with wade8954@gmail.com